Effortless Noticing and the High Indifference

 Everything That Appears Is Already Known

-A reminder that everything you experience is already effortlessly noticed, and that this simple knowing needs nothing added to it.
+A gentle reminder that whatever you experience is already being noticed by an effortless awareness that needs nothing from you.

 The High Indifference